abdul1433/Active-Directory/README.md

 2. Client-1 (Windows 10 Pro)

-(Note-Both of the Virtual Machines should be in the same resourse group)
+(Note-Both of the Virtual Machines should be in the same resourse group and have the same Virtual network)